Lower Bounds for Electrical Reduction on Surfaces: Two-terminal plane graphs

 Formally, terminal-leaf contractions are \emph{not} electrical transformations, as they can change the value one wants to compute.
 For example, if the edges in the graph shown in Figure~\ref{F:bad-plane-graph} represent $1\Omega$ resistors, a terminal-leaf contraction changes the effective resistance between the terminals from $2\Omega$ to~$1\Omega$.
 However, both Gilter \cite{g-dtaa-91} and Feo and Provan \cite{fp-dtert-93} observed that any sequence of facial electrical transformations and terminal-leaf contractions can be simulated on the fly by a sequence of \emph{planar} electrical transformations.
 Specifically, we simulate the first leaf contraction at either terminal by simply marking that terminal and proceeding as if its unique neighbor were a terminal.
 Later electrical transformations involving the neighbor of a marked terminal may no longer be facial, but they will still be planar; terminal-leaf contractions at the unique neighbor of a marked terminal become series reductions.
 At the end of the sequence of transformations, we perform a final series reduction at the unique neighbor of each marked terminal.

 Unfortunately, terminal-leaf contractions change both the depth of the medial graph and the curve invariants that imply the quadratic homotopy lower bound.
 As a result, our quadratic lower bound proof breaks down if we allow terminal-leaf contractions.
-Indeed, we conjecture that any 2-terminal plane graph can be reduced to a single edge using only $O(n^{3/2})$ facial electrical transformations and terminal-leaf contractions, matching the lower bound proved in Section \ref{S:planar}.

-\section{Planar Electrical Transformations}
+\section{Planar electrical transformations}

-Finally, we extend our earlier $\Omega(n^{3/2})$ lower bound for reducing plane graphs \emph{without} terminals using only facial electrical transformations to the larger class of planar electrical transformations.
+Finally, we extend our earlier $\Omega(n^{3/2})$ lower bound for reducing plane graphs ---\emph{without} terminals using only facial electrical transformations---to the larger class of \emph{planar} electrical transformations.
+Recall that a plane graph $G$ \emph{unicursal} if its medial graph $G^\times$ is the image of a single closed curve.
 As in our earlier work \cite{tangle}, we analyze electrical transformations in an unicursal plane graph $G$ in terms of a certain invariant of the medial graph of $G$ called \EMPH{defect}, first introduced by Aicardi~\cite{a-tc-94} and Arnold~\cite{a-tipcc-94, a-pctip-94}.
 Our extension to non-facial electrical transformations is based on the following surprising observation: Although the medial graph of $G$ depends on its embedding, the \emph{defect} of the medial graph of $G$ does not.